2018ik/2018ik.github.io/_wiki/mingled_spirit.markdown

 ## Significance

 Technically speaking, the mingled spirit is God (in life and nature but not in the Godhead).
 Thus, to contact God is not to communicate to a God that is without, in the word or in the heavens, but to turn to our mingled Spirit.
+This makes an experiential difference; exercising the mingled spirit means turning one's heart to a *person*.

 By being one spirit with the Lord, one can know, experience and enjoy the all-inclusive Christ.
 The mingled spirit which is one with God is the same as God in His life and nature but not in His Godhead (1 John 5:11; 2 Pet.
 1:4).
 However, for such a life to be expressed, one's outer man must be broken.

 ## Occurrences in Bible